 A year after graduation, another sojourn out of the country led me to Mexico where I became part of a Mexican cultural theatre group.
 Every Sunday morning we hosted children's theatre.
 Thinking I would like to learn to write children's theatre, I decided to return to my hometown of Rochester in upstate New York and pursue a teaching license and Master's Degree in bilingual education.
 I was the fortunate recipient of a federally funded fellowship that supported me through both my Masters and Doctoral programs.

 It didn't take long to realize that my heart was in teaching, not writing - still the case to this day.
 I began my career as an ESL teacher in an elementary school serving primarily Puerto Rican students.
 I came to Colorado where I have worked in nearly every capacity related to the education of language minority students.
 I completed my doctorate at CU Boulder under the guidance of Ofelia Miramontes - an outstanding educator, colleague and dear friend who has since passed away.
 I am the teacher I am today in many ways because of her influence.
-I was first on the UC Denver faculty as a tenure track professor from 1987 to 1994.
-Last fall marked my return to the School of Education & Human Development.
-I recommitted to teaching in the Linguistically Diverse Education program after about 15 years of school district work and independent consulting.
+I was first on the CU Denver faculty as a tenure track professor from 1987 to 1994.
+The Fall of 2009 marked my return to the School of Education & Human Development as a part time and now a full time faculty member.
+Following about 15 years of school district work and independent consulting, I have recommitted my career to teaching in both the Culturally and Linguistically Diverse Education and Urban Community Teacher Education programs.
+I spent the 2011-12 academic year as a Fulbright Scholar in Finland where I plan to return on a regular basis.

 My Students at CU Denver